z-zang/lm-code-intro-react-router-fakelandia/README.md

 First, we're going to need a React app.

-## Creating your application
+## Creating your application ✨

+There are different ways to create a React application.

+### The "Create React App" way

+One way, is with Create React App (CRA).

-To create your application, run the following command in the root folder:
+To create your application with CRA, run the following command in the root folder:

 ```
 npx create-react-app@latest ./client --template typescript